Configuration and Discovery

 Viewing Couchbase Component Devices

-In addition to the Device Manager page (Registry > Devices > Device Manager), you can view Couchbase component devices in the following places in the user interface:
+In addition to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), you can view Couchbase component devices in the following places in the user interface:

-• The Device Components page (Registry > Devices > Device Components) displays a list of all root devices and component devices discovered by SL1 in an indented view, so you can easily view the hierarchy and relationships between child devices, parent devices, and root devices.
-To view the component devices associated with Couchbase, find the Couchbase device and click its plus icon (+):
+• The Device Components page (Devices > Device Components) displays a list of all root devices and component devices discovered by SL1 in an indented view, so you can easily view the hierarchy and relationships between child devices, parent devices, and root devices.
+To view the component devices associated with Couchbase, find the Couchbase device and click its plus icon (+).

 • The Component Map page (Classic Maps > Device Maps > Components) allows you to view devices by root node and view the relationships between root nodes, parent components, and child components in a map.
 This makes it easy to visualize and manage root nodes and their components.
 SL1 automatically updates the Component Map as new component devices are discovered.
 The platform also updates each map with the latest status and event information.
 To view the map for Couchbase, go to the Component Map page and select the map from the list in the left NavBar.
 To learn more about the Component Map page, see the section on Views.